 - Click the gear icon on the top-right corner of the page.

-- On the Settings pop-up, find the service you want your employees to use to access Airbase and toggle the button to ON.
+- On the Settings pop-up, find the service from the list and toggle the button to ON.

 Employees can access Airbase using their G Suite business email address.
-G Suite does not require an additional setup from your end.
+G Suite does not require an additional setup.

-Log out of your Airbase account and log back in using Office 365.
+Log out of Airbase and log back in using Office 365.
 The first time you log in, you will be asked for some additional setup.

 Disable Single Sign-On